 The Investigator will conduct the investigation based upon the facts and circumstances reported to the University and developed through the course of the investigation.
 The investigation will include one or more interviews with the Complainant, Respondent and witnesses.
 The investigation will also include the gathering and review of any physical, documentary, or other relevant and available evidence.

 As part of the investigation, the Investigator will provide an opportunity for all parties to present written statements, identify witnesses and submit evidence.
 Prior to the conclusion of the investigation, the Complainant and Respondent will be given the opportunity to respond to a summary of the information developed through the investigation.

 The determination as to whether the Respondent is responsible for violating the Policy will be made using the preponderance of the evidence standard.
 This standard requires that the information supporting a determination of responsibility be more convincing than the information in opposition to it.
 Under this standard, determinations of responsibility are based upon what is more likely than not to have occurred.

-At the conclusion of an investigation, the Investigator will submit a written investigation report, including a summary of the investigation, the Investigator's findings of fact, and a summary of the Investigator's rationale in support of the findings of fact, to the Associate Vice President & Dean of Students or designee, and Assistant Vice President for Institutional Equity or designee.
-Upon the approval of the investigation report and findings of fact, the Associate Vice President & Dean of Students or designee, in consultation with appropriate University officials, will determine responsibility for violations of the Policy and the appropriate sanctions if there is a determination of responsibility.
+At the conclusion of an investigation, the Investigator will submit a written investigation report, including a summary of the investigation, the Investigator's findings of fact, and a summary of the Investigator's rationale in support of the findings of fact, to the Associate Provost & Dean of Students or designee, and Assistant Vice President for Institutional Equity or designee.
+Upon the approval of the investigation report and findings of fact, the Associate Provost & Dean of Students or designee, in consultation with appropriate University officials, will determine responsibility for violations of the Policy and the appropriate sanctions if there is a determination of responsibility.
 Both parties will be notified in writing of the outcome of the investigation, any sanctions and how to file an appeal.

 The University will resolve all complaints and reports under the Policy in a prompt manner, endeavoring to do so within 120 business days of the initial report.